 The center of the road is marked with either single or double yellow lines.
 The side of the road is marked with a solid white line.
 If you encounter a track that veers away from the center yellow lines, either too far to the right or too far to the left, you are in the presence of a distracted driver.
 The same can be said when it comes to the truck operating too close or on top of the white line on the side of the road.

 Were you injured in a truck accident?
 No matter the severity of your injury you should speak with our Los Angeles truck accident attorney about your injuries.
-Contact the office at 310-997-0904 to schedule a consultation.
+Contact the office at 310-997-0904 to schedule a free consultation.